-- Add the liquid ingredients to a mixing bowl (milk, syrup and vanilla extract) and whisk until well combined.
+- Add the liquid ingredients to a mixing bowl (plant milk, syrup, and vanilla extract) and whisk until well combined.

-- Add the chia seeds and whisk again.
+- Incorporate the chia seeds and whisk again.

 - Cover and refrigerate overnight or for at least 2 hours.

-- Serving Size: 1/4 of the recipe (with no toppings)
+- Serving Size: 1/4 of the recipe (no toppings)